JGustavoBFlores/ndbRuler/README.md

 only contain the cartesian positions of the arrange of atoms, and measures the euclidian distance between pairs of atoms (I,I+nStep)

-This program can be called directly:
+This program can be called directly:<br>
-Compilation: gfortran atm2dst.f90 -o atm2dst.exec
+Compilation: gfortran atm2dst.f90 -o atm2dst.exec<br>
-Usage: ./atm2dst.exec inFile nStep
+Usage: ./atm2dst.exec inFile nStep<br>
-        inFile would be the input file.
+        inFile would be the input file<br>.
-        nStep is the array-distance between the atoms distance to measure.
+        nStep is the array-distance between the atoms distance to measure.<br>

 This program can be called through runPDB.sh
 By default, runPDB considers nStep==1, and that the files are located at a